Here are two interesting podcasts from John Pranjic at 3four3.com:

 There, clubs have a club house, fields and junior and adult teams.
 Most clubs in the U.S. do not have a clubhouse, fields or adult teams.

 At 15, he coached a younger team in the club.
-Compare this to the U.S., where many are either parent volunteers or former college/semi-pro players trying to make a living.
+Compare this to the U.S., where coaches are either parent volunteers or former college/semi-pro players trying to make a living.

 This inspired him to start a non-profit organization, Home Field Advantage, to teach high school soccer players how to lead and coach a soccer program for elementary students.

-The youth teams in their clubs play on Saturdays and the adult teams play on Sundays.
+In the Netherlands, the youth teams in their clubs play on Saturdays and the adult teams play on Sundays.
 The youth players often attend the adult games.
-They know the adults because they practice near them, are coached by them and see them at social functions.
-Compare this to the U.S. where kids barely pay attention to soccer outside their team bubble, even within a club.
+They know the adults because they practice near them and are coached by them.

-I assume, that like much of Europe, in the Netherlands athletics and academics isn’t wedded like in the U.S., so the club is the primary source of athletics.
+I assume, that like much of Europe, in the Netherlands athletics and school isn’t wedded like in the U.S., so the club is the primary source of athletics.